9 Reasons I Like Asparagus, 2 Reasons I don’t, and 5 Tasty Recipes

-Glutathione also makes asparagus a a great cleanser for the body!
+Glutathione also makes asparagus a great cleanser for the body!
 We use it in our Spring Cleanse.

 4. Feeds Friendly Bacteria

-Aparagus contains a unique carbohydrate called inulin.
+Asparagus contains a unique carbohydrate called inulin.
 Inunlin promotes the growth and activity of these friendly bacteria in the intestines making it difficult for unfriendly bacteria to grow.

 5. Helpful for Conception and Healthy Pregnancy

-Aspargus is a great source of Folic Acid (B9, Vitamin M) The only better plant source is leafy greens.
+Asparagus is a great source of Folic Acid (B9, Vitamin M) The only better plant source is leafy greens.

-For example it helps in the prevention of neural tube defects that cause paralysis and death in 2,500 babies each year.
+For example, it helps in the prevention of neural tube defects that cause paralysis and death in 2,500 babies each year.

 6. Prevents Hangover